 As the world recovers from pandemic-related policy failures and encounters new policy problems, evidence-informed policy decisions are more important than ever.
 Capacity building is a key activity of the Morocco Employment Lab (MEL)’s work to create a culture of evidence-based policymaking in Morocco.
 MEL has begun to deliver EPoD’s Building Capacity to Use Research Evidence (BCURE) trainings in Morocco, beginning at the university level.
 These trainings build on the BCURE Training of Trainers held in March 2021, in which over 50 local instructors were trained to teach BCURE content.

 On July 6th and 7th, EPoD and the University of Ibn-Tofail (UIT) in Kenitra, Morocco launched a BCURE training designed to equip policymakers with the knowledge and skills to use research and evidence in designing public policy.
-Over 40 participants from the UIT doctoral program at the Laboratory for Economic Research and Public Policy came together virtually in an engaging two-day.
+Over 40 participants from the UIT doctoral program at the Laboratory for Economic Research and Public Policy came together virtually in an engaging two-day training.
 Lechheb Houda, Mariem Liouaeddine and Aziz Bensbahou, experts in economics and professors at UIT, taught synchronous virtual sessions on Impact Evaluations and Descriptive Evidence.